 diff- The difference betwen ‘current’ (last value) and ‘first’.

 range- The difference between ‘min’ and ‘max’.
 Useful the show the range of change for a gauge.

-Postfixes: The Postfix fields let you define a custom label and font-size (as a %) to appear after the value
+Prefix/Postfix: The Prefix/Postfix fields let you define a custom label and font-size (as a %) to appear before/after the value.
+The

 Units: Units are appended to the the Singlestat within the panel, and will respect the color and threshold settings for the value.